yus/babre-tetraki/README.md

 # babre-tetraki
-Babre Tetraki, netsuke hat meows, imaginary to move the pixels.
+Babre Tetraki, netsuke that meows, imaginary to move the pixels.